 I saw Andrew McAfee speak at the Enterprise 2.0 conference in Boston last June.
 He said there are two ways to make decisions: use your gut, or use the data.
 If you’re the CEO, which way do you trust?
 If you use data, you’ll make more intelligent decisions.
 That’s the premise behind Moneyball.

 If you have information, you should use it.
 If you understand that data has value –- that’s the missing link.
 It’s about finding ways to interpret data and make it simple.

-Google has a site that slices and dices world mobile data (Our Mobile Planet).
+Google has a site that slices and dices world mobile data.
 You can select your data criteria by checking some boxes and it gets down to an impressive level of granularity.
-When you're done, you can create a graph and then share that graph -- and it's so easy to do.
-That's the kind of thing that has to happen with big data - it has to be dead simple and relevant.
+When you’re done, you can create a graph and then share that graph – and it’s so easy to do.
+That’s the kind of thing that has to happen with big data - it has to be dead simple and relevant.
 People get intimidated by big data, and think they need to be a data scientist.
 They don’t always.